Linaapatil/zepto-sql-data-analysis/README.md

-# Zepto Product Data Analysis using SQL
+# 🛒Zepto Product Data Analysis

 ## Project Overview

-This project analyzes product data from Zepto using PostgreSQL.
-The goal is to explore product pricing, discounts, and stock availability to identify valuable products and category-level insights.
+This project analyzes product data from Zepto using SQL and Power BI to understand pricing, discounts, stock availability, and product value across categories.

-The analysis includes data exploration, cleaning, and SQL queries to extract meaningful insights from the dataset.
+The goal of this analysis is to identify high-discount products, revenue opportunities, and pricing patterns using structured queries and interactive visualizations.

+---

 ## Dataset Information